 The final step is to sustain momentum of the customer centricity gains that have been realized.
 Like all organizations, there will likely be a “next challenge” that the leader must embrace.
 If the focus is taken from customer centricity, the likelihood is that the effort will at best slow down and at worst, die.
 A major mistake leaders make when moving to a customer-centric vision is to assume that once the plans have been developed and cascaded, their work is done.

-Sustaining momentum for the long term requires visible leadership energy for customer centricity.
+Sustaining momentum for the long term requires visible leadership energy for a customer centric comapny.
 The leader must be seen and heard, expressing a genuine sense of urgency, commitment, and passion.
 Without these, it’s difficult for organizations to embrace the call to action.
 Finally, maintaining momentum requires visibility of progress toward customer centricity.
 How is the organization doing for all stakeholder groups?
 Have we highlighted both value creation outcomes as well as steps along the way?

 TIPS TO SUSTAIN MOMENTUM